kpumuk/meta-tags/README.md

 rails generate meta_tags:install
 ```

+When a truncation limit is reached, arrays passed to `title` or `keywords` can
+either partially truncate the last item or stop at item boundaries.
+Set
+`config.truncate_array_items_at_boundaries = true` to preserve whole items for
+multi-item arrays.
+Single-item arrays are still truncated normally.

 By default, meta tags are rendered with the key `name`.
 However, some meta tags are required to use `property` instead (like Facebook Open Graph object).
 The MetaTags gem allows you to configure which tags to render with the `property` attribute.
 The pre-configured list includes all possible Facebook Open Graph object types by default, but you can add your own in case you need it.

 ## MetaTags Usage